ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 value, the client software is never expected nor intended to be able to understand the token value itself.

+If structured tokens like {{JWT}} are used, the value of the token might not be stored by the AS.
+Instead, a token identifier can be used along with protection by an AS-generated signature to validate and identify an individual token.

 ### Issuer

-The access token is issued by the AS in a standard GNAP transaction.
-The AS will often need to identify itself in order to recognize tokens that it has issued, particularly in cases where tokens from multiple different AS's could be presented.
+The access token is issued by the AS as defined by {{GNAP}}.
+The AS will need to identify itself in order to allow an RS to recognize tokens that the AS has issued, particularly in cases where tokens from multiple different AS's could be presented to the same RS.

 This information is not usually conveyed directly to the client instance, since the client instance should know this information based on where it receives the token from.